ruyrybeyro/chrootvpn/README.md

 resolv.conf, VPN IP address and  routes "bleed" from the chroot directories and kernel shared with the host to the host Linux OS.

-The Mobile Access Portal Agent, unlike the ordinary cshell_install.sh usual setup, runs with its own non-privileged user which is different than the user logged in.
+The Mobile Access Portal Agent, unlike the ordinary cshell_install.sh official setup, runs with its own non-privileged user which is different than the user logged in.

 INSTRUCTIONS